MichaelKanios/Product-preview-card-component/README.md

-😉 Hi i am Michael Kanios..i hope you like it !
+#😉 Hi i am Michael Kanios..i hope you like it !
+Its full responsive so try it !

 # Frontend Mentor - Product preview card component